zarenej/traffic-flow-analyser/README.md

 ## Input and Output
 - Input data is read from `trafficdata.txt`
-- Output is written to a separate file, `traffic_report.txt`, to preserve the original data and reflect real-world best practices
+- Output is written to a separate file, `trafficReport.txt`, to preserve the original data and reflect real-world best practices

 ## Technologies